Perpignan: Climate

 Perpignan has a typical hot-summer Mediterranean climate (Köppen Csa), similar to much of the Mediterranean coastline of France.
 One might expect rain to be rare in the city, but the annual precipitation levels are similar to the national average.
 However, the city is known for its patchy rains, with weeks or even months of rain falling in a matter of hours, followed by several weeks without a drop of water.
 Perpignan experiences very hot summers and fairly mild winters.
-Temperatures can reach 40 °C (104 °F), while there has been little snow for decades.
+Temperatures can reach 40 °C, while there has been little snow for decades.
 Most precipitation occurs in the cold season, with summers being extremely dry.
-A fresh north-westerly wind often blows, the Tramontana (French: Tramontane, pronounced [tʁamɔ̃tan]), keeping the sky clear much of the time and resulting in high annual sunshine.
+A fresh north-westerly wind often blows, the Tramontana (Catalan: Tramuntana, prononced [tɾəmun̪tanə]; French: Tramontane, pronounced [tʁamɔ̃tan]), keeping the sky clear much of the time and resulting in high annual sunshine.
 But the presence of this wind makes winters colder than would be expected from the geographical position of the city.